-- 1. Do you perceive a strong appetite among homeowners in your jurisdiction for ADUs?
+1. Do you perceive a strong appetite among homeowners in your jurisdiction for ADUs?

 - o Yes

 - No. If no, why (check all that apply)

 - Lack of awareness

 - Lack of desire

 - Physical limitations (topographical, lot size etc.)

 - Financial barriers

 - Uninterested in becoming landlords

 - Other (please describe)

-- 2. What are some of the barriers your jurisdiction has faced in creating and/or implementing the intent of its ADU ordinance?
+2. What are some of the barriers your jurisdiction has faced in creating and/or implementing the intent of its ADU ordinance?
 Select all that apply.

+- o Zoning

+- $\circ$ Permitting

+- Political will

+- $\circ\,$ Public funding

+- Staff capacity

-- o Zoning o Permitting o Political will Public funding Staff capacity Other (specify):
+- Other (specify):

-- 3. Are there any parts of the new CA state legislation that are difficult to interpret or implement?
+3. Are there any parts of the new CA state legislation that are difficult to interpret or implement?

-- 4. Does your jurisdiction have any of the following additional incentives, supportive programs, and/or procedures in place to reduce barriers to ADU development?
-Select all that
+4. Does your jurisdiction have any of the following additional incentives, supportive programs, and/or procedures in place to reduce barriers to ADU development?
+Select all that apply.

-- O Informational handouts or informational page on jurisdiction's website, and other web-based tools

-- Free application review before submission
+- Informational handouts or informational page on jurisdiction's website, and other web-based tools - Free application review before submission

-Fee reductions as incentive (ex. working with utility companies to reduce fees for ADUs) Public ADU funding program y thoughts or links about zon- fective for the missing middle.
-Established a dedicated ADU point person or team focused on ADUs Background Information: , Other (specify):Other (specify): 1.
-Name: (not required) 5.
-Has your jurisdiction successfully implemented any of 2.
-City/County: (required) the following policy tools or legislative amendments to promote ADU development and/or affordability?
-Select all 3.
-Department: (not required) that apply.
-4. Are you willing to participate in a follow-up interview?
-Linked inclusionary zoning to ADU development Counted ADU units developed towards o Yes meeting RHNA goals ○ Imposed deed restriction on rents in exchange ■ Email address: for public subsidy ■ Phone · #: Offered financial incentive through density bonuses and/or affordable housing credits Altered size restrictions for affordability o No purposes Amnesty program for existing illegal ADUsImpact fee waivers Publicly accessible ADU prototype plansEliminated setbacks, height limits, and/or something similar for ADU development (specify:) ○ Found other ways to promote development and/or affordability (specify:) 6.
-Are there any other institutions complementing or supporting your jurisdiction's work on ADUs?
+- Fee reductions as incentive (ex. working with utility companies to reduce fees for ADUs) - Public ADU funding program

+• Established a dedicated ADU point person or team focused on ADUs

+- Other (specify): - Other (specify):

+5. Has your jurisdiction successfully implemented any of the following policy tools or legislative amendments to promote ADU development and/or affordability?
+Select all that apply.

+Linked inclusionary zoning to ADU development Counted ADU units developed towards meeting RHNA goals

+- Imposed deed restriction on rents in exchange for public subsidy - Offered financial incentive through density - bonuses and/or affordable housing credits - Altered size restrictions for affordability purposes - Amnesty program for existing illegal ADUs - Impact fee waivers

+- Publicly accessible ADU prototype plans

+- Eliminated setbacks, height limits, and/or something similar for ADU development

+- (specify:

+\\\) • Found other ways to promote development and/or affordability (specify:

+6. Are there any other institutions complementing or supporting your jurisdiction's work on ADUs?
 Examples might include banks, community development financial institutions, community foundations, construction firms, developers, or other.
 Please describe.

 7. We are particularly interested in best practices in facilitating ADU development.
 Are there any other features of your jurisdiction's ADU ordinance or program that you would like to share?

+ADU Market and Missing-Middle:

+1. Have you estimated the number of ADUs that could be built within your jurisdiction's limits, given existing zoning regulations?

+• Yes, estimate: $\circ$ No

+2. Many cities are trying to facilitate more "missing middle" housing (or apartment complexes with 2-8 units) in zones currently designated for single-family housing.

+• Is your city/county interested in developing zoning for the missing middle?

+- Yes - No

-ADU Market and Missing-Middle: 1.
-Have you estimated the number of ADUs that could be built within your jurisdiction's limits, given existing zoning regulations?
-Yes, estimate:No Many cities are trying to facilitate more "missing middle" housing (or apartment complexes with 2-8 units) in zones currently designated for single-family housing.
-Is your city/county interested in developing zoning for the missing middle?Yes ■ No 3.
-Has this city/county explored changing zoning laws to permit complexes with two to four units (i.e., missing mid- dle) on properties that currently restrict denser develop- ment?
+3. Has this city/county explored changing zoning laws to permit complexes with two to four units (i.e., missing middle) on properties that currently restrict denser development?
 If yes, please explain.

+4. Please share any thoughts or links about zoning that may be effective for the missing middle.

+Background Information:

+1. Name: (not required)

+2. City/County: (required)

+- 3. Department: (not required)

+- 4. Are you willing to participate in a follow-up interview?

+- o Yes

+Phone #: \\\\\\

+o No